hotosm/osm-merge/docs/conflation.md

 ## OpenDataKit

 Data collected in the field using ODK Collect is a specific case.
-If using using data extracts from OpenStreetMapAs the data extract has the OSM ID, so it's much simpler to conflate the new tags with either the existing building polygon or POI.
+If using using data extracts from OpenStreetMap, the data extract has the OSM ID, so it's much simpler to conflate the new tags with either the existing building polygon or POI.
 For this workflow, any tag in the feature from ODK will overwrite any existing values in the